seanpburke/Nifty/README.txt

 Inheritance is as simple as it can be - the parent class must be declared as the very first element of the subclass.
-This is single-inheritance, and in consequence, a pointer to any subclass is also a pointer to its parent class, and grandparent class, etc..
-Here is an example subclass:
+This is single-inheritance, and in consequence, a pointer to any subclass is also a pointer to its parent class, and grandparent class, etc.

+To demonstate, here is an example subclass, consisting of a simple shared (reference-counted) string:

-    typedef struct subclass {
+typedef struct nft_string
+{
     nft_core core;
-	char   * substring;
+    char   * string;
-    } subclass;
+} nft_string;

-The other major feature of the Nifty framework, is that objects derived from nft_core have a "handle", which is an integer that uniquely identifies an object instance.
+The other major feature of the Nifty framework, is that objects derived from nft_core have a "handle", which is an integer that uniquely identifies one object instance.
 We have already discussed how client code refer to objects via handles, when calling Nifty APIs.
 Within the API call, we use nft_core_lookup() to obtain a pointer to the object instance:

     nft_core * object_reference = nft_core_lookup( void * handle );

 The object's reference count is incremented whenever nft_core_lookup is applied to a valid handle.
-This ensures that the pointer you received from the lookup cannot be freed until you explicitly release your reference,  via nft_core_discard:
+This ensures that the pointer you receive from the lookup cannot be freed until you explicitly release your reference,  via nft_core_discard:

     nft_core_discard( object_reference );

-This also means that you must balance every _lookup call with a call to _discard.
+This also means that you must balance every _lookup call with a call to _discard, or the object will never by freed.
 It is particularly important that cancellation cleanup handlers discard references to nft_core objects where necessary.

-Since nft_core_lookup returns a nft_core*, you will need to type cast the nft_core* to the object's actual type.
-But, how can you be certain that this pointer really points to an instance of some class, or an object derived from that class?
+Since nft_core_lookup returns a nft_core *, you will need to type-cast the nft_core * to the object's actual type.
+But, how can you be certain that this pointer really points to an instance of a given class?

-This is the purpose of the nft_core.class member.
+That is the purpose of the nft_core.class member.
 When a subclass is based on nftcore, we arrange that the nft_core.class will be the string "nft_core:subclass".
 Similarly, if we derive a sub-subclass from subclass, its class string should be "nft_core:subclass:subsubclass".
-In this way, we are able to define a safe typecast function for subclass, by comparing the object's class string to the desired class "nft_core:nft_subclass":
+In this way, we are able to define a safe typecast function for subclass, by comparing the object's class name to the desired class.
+For our shared string class:

-    subclass *
+    nft_string *
-    subclass_cast(nft_core * p) {
+    nft_string_cast(nft_core * object) {
-        if (!strncmp(p.class, "nft_core:subclass", strlen("nft_core:subclass")))
-             return (subclass*) p;
+        if (!strncmp(object->class, "nft_core:nft_string", strlen("nft_core:nft_string")))
+             return (nft_string *) object;
         else
              return NULL;
     }

-The trick, then, is to arrange for the nft_core.class string to be constructed properly when we instantiate subclasses.
-With these considerations in mind, it should be clear why the nft_core constructor (shown below) takes both class and size parameters - these indicate the subclass that is being instantiated, and its size:
+The trick, then, is to arrange for the nft_core.class name to be constructed properly when we instantiate subclasses.
+With these considerations in mind, it should be clear why the nft_core constructor (shown below) takes both classand size parameters - these indicate the subclass that is being created, and its size:

     nft_core *